rytakahas/Room_Match/README.md

 # Room Match API

-A Flask API for matching multilingual hotel room names using fuzzy matching and language detection.
+A Flask API for matching multilingual hotel room names using SentenceTransformer matching and language detection.

 ---